Serve with Belleville AmeriCorps

-- Members are required to attend various training sessions and to complete service projects throughout their term of service
+- Members are required to attend various training sessions and to complete service projects throughout their term of service.

 The living allowance is the taxable income of the member.
 It is divided into equal installments over the length of your contract.
 Members will be paid twice per month.
-Disbursements will be handled by the Southwestern Illinois College Payroll office.
+Disbursements will be handled by the Southwestern Illinois College Payroll Office.
 The living allowance is not an hourly wage or a salary and will only be paid in months of service.
 The member is not an employee of the program.
 The member must satisfactorily complete the hours as documented on time sheets and activity reports.
 The member will receive the same prorated amount of living allowance for each period, regardless of the number of hours served during that period, unless on suspension.
 Members are strongly encouraged to have living allowance payments deposited directly into his or her checking or savings account.
 If automatic payroll deposit is not elected, payments will be sent to the address on file.
-Questions regarding checks, W-4 or W-2 forms should be directed to the AmeriCorps office.
-If necessary, the AmeriCorps staff will contact the Payroll office directly.
+Questions regarding checks, W-4 or W-2 forms should be directed to the AmeriCorps Office.
+If necessary, the AmeriCorps staff will contact the SWIC Payroll Office directly.

-MetroLink and MetroBus Pass
+Free MetroLink and MetroBus Pass

 All Belleville AmeriCorps members are eligible for a MetroLink and MetroBus pass.
 Passes may be picked up at the Public Safety office at the SWIC Belleville Campus.
 Passes are only valid with a current SWIC employee identification card which can also be obtained from Public Safety.

 AmeriCorps members who are earning a Segal AmeriCorps Education Award are uniquely eligible for one type of postponement of the repayment of their qualified student loan called forbearance.
 During this forbearance based on national service, interest continues to accrue.
 If you successfully complete your term of service and earn an education award, the National Service Trust will pay all or a portion of the interest that has accrued on your qualified student loans during this period.
 This accrued interest paid by the trust, like the Segal AmeriCorps Education Award itself, is subject to income taxes.
 However, if the member leaves for non-compelling reasons, even if the loan was in forbearance, the trust will not pay any portion of the interest accrued.
 Members must request forbearance from their loan holders with the National Service Trust through the online portal, My AmeriCorps.
-The National Service Trust does not grant forbearances; loan holders do, therefore members must also contact loan holders to apply for forbearance as well.
+The National Service Trust does not grant forbearances; loan holders do.
+Therefore, members must also contact loan holders to apply for forbearance as well.
 Members whose loans are in current default status are not eligible for this benefit.

 AmeriCorps members enrolled in an AmeriCorps program are eligible for forbearance for most federally-backed student loans.
 For other types of student loans, ask your loan holder if your AmeriCorps service qualifies you for a deferment or forbearance.

-Full-time members are eligible for health insurance.
+Full-time AmeriCorps members are eligible for health insurance.
 Eligibility is dependent upon whether or not a member has health care coverage at the time of enrollment, or if enrollment in the program will cause the member to lose their current coverage.
 Coverage is also provided if a full-time member loses coverage during the term of service through no deliberate act of his or her own.
 Full-time members covered by Medicaid may not waive coverage of the AmeriCorps plan.
 A member is not eligible if they are covered on someone else’s policy.
 Please see the program director for more information.